EsraaKhaledMostafa/Bicycle-Model-Simulation-on-Turtlesim/README.md

 - You can download the full package and put it in your workspace.
 - You should then open the terminal and go to the directory scripts inside the package where you will find the python file of this project named: "Bicycle_Model_Turtlesim.py".

 - **Hint** For Bicycle_Model_Turtlesim you could run it with roslaunch command since I've made a launch file that runs turtlesim,the code file and the parameter file.
 You can find it in launch folder named: "Bicycle_Model.launch".
-Also the length from the center of the bicycle to both the front wheel and rear wheel are given in a yaml file and sent as parameters in the code such that you can easily change there values from the yaml file.
+Also the length from the center of the bicycle to both the front wheel and rear wheel are given in a yaml file and sent as parameters in the code such that you can easily change there values from the yaml file: "Bicycle_Params.yaml" from the Config folder.

 ## See Working Project
 [View video](https://drive.google.com/file/d/14UHkzB7qtApBZEqQPe7GyxESPiZOJW6C/view?usp=sharing)